huggingface/datasets/docs/source/about_arrow.md

 ...       f"ie. {float(wiki.dataset_size >> 27)/time:.1f} Gb/s")
 Time to iterate over the 18 GB dataset: 70.5 sec, ie. 2.1 Gb/s
 ```

-You can obtain the best performance by accessing slices of data (or "batches"), in order to reduce the amount of lookups on disk.